 Most boats come with a pretty decent marine stereo system built in, but if you want to be able to hear it over the motor, wind and waves, you’ll also need a good set of speakers.

 You don’t want to use any old speakers on your boat – instead, you’ll want a set of high-quality marine speakers, which are built specifically for use in aquatic areas.

 We’ll point out eight of the best marine speakers available below.
 This should help you pick a great boat audio set for your needs, so you’ll be enjoying great music on your vessel in no time.

-The 8 Best Marine Speakers of 2021: Outdoor Empire Reviews
+The 8 Best Marine Speakers: Outdoor Empire Reviews

 We’ve assembled eight of the top boat speakers below for your consideration.
 Each should suit a slightly different set of needs, but they’re all well-built, high-quality models for their price.
 They vary significantly in terms of price, so be sure to focus on those within your price range.